awsdocs/aws-dms-user-guide/doc_source/fa-discovery.md

 1. Enter the LDAP servers that you want to use to scan your network\.

 1. Choose **Run discovery**\.
-The page populates with a list of all OS servers discovered within your network, regardless of whether they're running a database\.
+The page displays a list of all OS servers discovered within your network, regardless of whether they're running a database\.

    We recommend that you run discovery for all OS servers before running discovery for databases on those servers\.
 Your credentials make discovery possible first for the host servers, then for the databases that reside on them\.
 You want to discover OS servers first before running discovery for databases on those servers\.
 Be aware that the credentials that you use for an LDAP server to find OS servers in your network might differ from the credentials required to discover databases on a particular OS server\.
 Therefore, we recommend that you add OS servers to monitored objects, verify the credentials and correct them if necessary, and then check connectivity before proceeding\.